 These are the people that breath life and energy and perspective into your soul.
 They remind you how far you have come and how much you really have.
 When was the last time you intentionally scheduled some dedicated time with the most positive people?

-#2 Take 3 days away (especially if it requires a step of faith).
+No. 2 – Take three days away (especially if it requires a step of faith).

 If you feel like you can’t step away right now, this piece of advice is really for you.
 But first you must repent of taking yourself so seriously.
 Get away to get see the donut again.
 Spend one day to do nothing.
 Have only a half day agenda on the second day.
 And make an agenda for your third day on the beginning of the third day.
 Give God control of the time and relax.

-#3 Spend a day dedicated to saying “thank you.”
+No. 3 – Spend a day dedicated to saying, “Thank you.”

 Consider all of the people who have given time, energy and money to get you where you are now.
 Yes, I know there are people who didn’t give or failed to give what they really could have.
 But stop thinking about all of the “what if’s” for a change.
 Drill down into the goodness of the present moment.
 And then express it.
 Consider spending the entire day either writing notes or making phone calls just to say thanks.